takev/Orion/Rigel/RITP.md

 messages may never arrive.

 ### Acknowledge Number
-The sequence number of the last packet received.
+The least significant 8 bits of the sequence number of the last packet received.
 As long as references to all the unreceived reliable-packets fit in the acknowledge-mask.

 At the start this mask is zero, as if all messages before the OPEN where send unreliably.